Mohammad-Javad Larijani: Early life and education

-Larijani, raised in a religious family, graduated from a hawza before starting his higher education in electrical engineering in Aryamehr University, wearing the uniform for the full four years.
-He later continued his studies outside Iran, and began to study in the PhD program in mathematics at the University of California, Berkeley.
+Larijani, raised in a religious family, graduated from a hawza before starting his higher education in electrical engineering in Aryamehr University, wearing the uniform for the full four years and graduating in the 1970s.
+He later continued his studies outside Iran, and began to study in a PhD program in mathematics at the University of California, Berkeley in the late 1970s.
 However, he did not complete his studies at Berkeley.